-CREDIT BY EXAMINATION - Procedure to obtain credit for work done in private study or for work not otherwise acceptable to the University.
+CREDIT BY EXAMINATION - Examination for advanced credit in courses offered by the University for work done in private study or work not transferable to the University.
+Forms for approval of Credit By Examination are available in the Office of the Registrar.